USAID-OHA-SI/usaid-oha-si.github.io/_posts/2022-05-23-rbb-data-functions-iteration-part2.md

   - Gain an understanding of the loop vs functional programming (purrr) and their differences

 ### Recording
-You can use [this link](https://drive.google.com/file/d/1csq2B_Xrm3u_pcKjqa4M61xVCEDozSzD/view?usp=sharing) to access today's recording.
+USAID staff can use [this link](https://drive.google.com/file/d/1csq2B_Xrm3u_pcKjqa4M61xVCEDozSzD/view?usp=sharing) to access today's recording (not available to external users).

 ### Material